thabiseak/A2T/README.md

 4. Convert the gestures into text using the pre-trained model.
 5. Display the text on the screen.
 ### Technologies Used
+1. Java
-1. OpenCV
+2. OpenCV
-2. TensorFlow
+3. TensorFlow
-3. Python
+4. Python
 ### Future Scope
 We can improve the accuracy of the system by training the model on a larger dataset.
 We can add more gestures to the system to recognize more gestures.
 We can add a voice output feature to the system to read out the text.
 We can add a translation feature to the system to translate the text into different languages.
 ### Conclusion